ShannonZ/FISTA-1/README.md

 - [Armadillo](http://arma.sourceforge.net/) needs the [LAPACK and the BLAS libraries](http://www.netlib.org/lapack/lug/node11.html).

 ## Directory content
-- externals: artifacts needed for my code (Armadillo, Lapack and Blas)
+- externals: artifacts needed to build my solution (Armadillo, Lapack and Blas)
+- matlab: matlab test code to check C++ bit exactness against Matlab code
+- matlab_fista: matlab fista lasso reference algorithm
+- matlab_patch: patch to build mex files with Visual Studio 2017 and Matlab 2017a
 - solutions: microsoft visual studio solution and 2 project files:
     1. fista_lib.vcxproj to build the algorithm  (\*.lib)
     1. mve.vcxproj to build the fistal algo test app (\*.exe)
 - src: the C++ Fista algorithm code
-- matlab: matlab test code to check C++ bit exactness against Matlab code
-- matlab_fista: matlab fista lasso reference algorithm
+- README.md: this readme

 ## Code considerations
 As this is a direct implementation of some Matlab code, and a time constrained exercise, I kept a lot of things from Matlab